valory-xyz/open-autonomy/docs/get_started.md

 ## Transitioning through the FSM

-But how exactly do an agent transition through the FSM?
+But how exactly does an agent transition through the FSM?
 That is, how are the events generated, and how are they received?

 To answer this question, let us focus on a concrete state, namely, the SelectKeeper state.
 Several things are expected when the service is at this point.

 A high level view of what occurs is as follows:

 1. Prepare the vote.
-Each agent determines what agent he wishes to vote for the new Keeper.
+Each agent determines what agent he wishes to vote for as the new Keeper.
 Since there is the need to reach an agreement, we consider that each agent wants to vote for "Agent $M\pmod 4+1$," where $M$ is the value of the current period.
 Thus, the agent prepares an appropriate _payload_ that contains that information.

   ![](./images/hello_world_sequence_1.svg)